Health equity

 - Since 2023, all HCA divisions apply a health equity lens to their legislative bill analysis.

-- Staff apply a Health Equity Lens Toolkit to their work, which them think through how a program or policy impacts communities, eligibility, access to health care, and much more.
+- Staff apply a Health Equity Lens Toolkit to their work, which help them determine how a program or policy impacts communities, eligibility, access to health care, and much more.

 - Health Equity Spotlight